Ordering, storing, and tracking inventory.

 Ines Guien, Vice President of Operations at Dossier

-Continual supply chain optimization
+Continual supply chain optimisation

-Continuously eliminating inefficiencies in your supply chain could mean enabling to have or utilize an extra warehouses close to where customers are, allocating inventory to storage locations depending on forecasted demand, or choosing to source inventory from a more cost-effective supplier.
+Continuously eliminating inefficiencies in your supply chain could mean enabling to have or utilise an extra warehouses close to where customers are, allocating inventory to storage locations depending on forecasted demand, or choosing to source inventory from a more cost-effective supplier.

 “I’m most impressed with ShipBob’s commitment to driving improvement and technology, which drives reductions in delivery time.
 I knew a shorter transit time was going to become more and more important.”